 - Alpha-1 antitrypsin deficiency

 While there is currently no cure for bronchiectasis, there are many treatment options available to help patients manage symptoms and live with the effects of this lung disease.
 Traditional treatment options for this condition include oral medications aimed at thinning mucus and treating infection, inhaled medicines (including bronchodilators and corticosteroids) and oxygen therapy.
-At the Lung Institute, we offer an alternative form of bronchiectasis treatment with our innovative stem cell therapy.
-This natural approach to treatment utilizes stem cells from the patient’s own body to potentially slow the progression of the disease and naturally improve lung function.
+At the Lung Institute, we offer an alternative form of bronchiectasis treatment with our innovative cellular therapy.
+This natural approach to treatment utilizes cells from the patient’s own body to potentially slow the progression of the disease and naturally improve lung function.